garrandall/popular-music-data/tracks/heart-kenny-chandler.md

 Or else she's gonna break intio
 Oh heart, you better believe me
 Save yourself for somebody new
-Hmm, don't make such a fuss
+Hm, don't make such a fuss
 Theres no hope for us
 She doesn't care the way that you do
 Oh heart, please stop your pounding